SrikarKSV/vanilla-node-webapp/README.md

 ## Todos:

 - [x] Make a logger
+- [ ] Use pug and render error.stack if error or the html
+- [ ] Write error control
 - [ ] Learn to use headers to redirect users
+- [ ] Landing page which will have latest 5 confessions
+- [ ] Confession should be accompanied by title, date and beginning of confession
 - [ ] Use javascript to give flashes
-- [ ] Landing page which will have latest 5 confessions
 - [ ] Confessions page with pagination
-- [ ] Confession should be accompanied by title, date and beginning of confession
-- [ ] Use pug and render error.stack if error or the html
 - [ ] Try authentication for moderator to delete or edit the confession